One question I see time and again is “How much should I spend on groceries for my family of four?” — or three, five, etc.

 However, the other reason you want to have a frugal grocery budget is that it ensures you don’t pay too much for the food your family needs.
 You become smarter about what you buy and think twice before adding those extra items to your shopping cart.

-It can be tough to figure out how much you really should budget for groceries vs. what you may currently be spending.
+It can be tough to figure out how much you really should budget for f00d vs. what you may currently be spending.
 There is not a right or a wrong number, but you must find the right amount so that you don’t overspend.

 BASED ON NATIONAL AVERAGES